 Introducing Mayne Island

+The heritage Agricultural Hall in Miners Bay hosts the lively farmers market of local crafts and produce.
 Among the most visit-worthy galleries and artisan studios on the island is Mayne Island Glass Foundry, where recycled glass is used to fashion new jewelry and ornaments – pick up a cool green-glass slug for the road.

 The south shore's Dinner Bay Park has a lovely sandy beach, as well as an immaculate Japanese Garden, built by locals to commemorate early-20th-century Japanese residents.

 For kayakers and stand-up paddleboarders, Bennett Bay Kayaking can get you out on the water via rentals and tours.

 If you're just too tired to head back to the mainland, Mayne Island Beach Resort combines ocean-view rooms in a century-old inn with swanky luxe beach cottages.
 There's a spa and large restaurant-bar.